Stoozing: making money with a credit card

 Stooze 2: 0% money transfer + savings

-Just as above, with this technique the cardholder 'borrows' money from a 0% money transfer credit card and stores it in a high-yield savings account.
+Just as with the technique above the cardholder 'borrows' money - this time from a 0% money transfer credit card - and stores it in a high-yield savings account.

-When the 0% balance offer is up, they simply take the cash out of the savings account, pay off the credit card and pocket the interest.
+When the 0% period ends the cardholder takes the cash out of the savings account, pays off the credit card and pockets the interest.

 - Take out a 0% money transfer credit card and open a high-interest savings account.

-- Move the allotted credit limit to a current account then straight on to high-interest savings.
-There's a fee to pay at this stage (likely be added to the credit card balance).
+- Move the allotted credit limit to a current account then straight into a high-interest savings account.
+There's a money transfer fee to pay at this stage (likely added to the credit card balance).

-- Keep up with the minimum monthly repayments on the credit card and collect the interest earned on the savings account.
+- Keep up with the minimum monthly repayments on the credit card and collect any interest earned on the savings account.

-- When the 0% period is about to expire, use the savings cash to repay the credit card and keep the profits.
+- When the 0% period is about to expire, use the original savings cash from the 0% money transfer card to repay the credit card and keep the profits.

 How to do it profitably:

-As with the deal above, a money transfer, also known as a super balance transfer, can be hard to get hold of.
+As with the first stooze technique, a money transfer, which is also known as a super balance transfer, can be hard to get hold of.

 Here are a couple of the current options available.
 Click through to the provider websites for specific application criteria: